HOW DID JAECI START YOU ASK?

 Then God brought someone into my life whom I know to this day is going to be a lifelong friend (funny how God brings certain people into your lives for certain reasons).
 I was at a coffee shop and he sat in front of me.
 I complimented him on his beanie and the conversation went from there.
 We got on the subject of God, and he asked me if I was reading the Bible.
 I was brutally honest and said I didn’t know where to start, and that none of it made sense.
 He said to start in John and to pray before you read the Bible that your eyes and heart are open to hear the word of God.

 So, I did just that when I got home.
 And I felt like a child getting milk for the first time.
 He invited me to some different churches and opened my eyes to false prophets in the Christian church.
 I learned that it is okay to have questions and to ask those questions, but to seek answers from the Bible.

 Looking back now at the early years of my business, I would have used the money differently.
 But at the time I did not know what I did not know.
-My investor had a vision to drive the company in one direction and really grow the Triple-F line.
-But I was feeling double-minded with my faith because my other number one selling item was “God is Greater than the Highs and Lows.”
+I started feeling double-minded with my faith because my other number one selling item was “God is Greater than the Highs and Lows.”
 I was trying to follow God and the world at the same time.

 At this time in my life, I felt like I lost my identity, my heart was changing and I did not want to do the things I felt called to do in the beginning.
 I was hungry for God’s word and wanted to know more about who He is.
 So, I started praying for God to lead the way and gave Him full control (once again) of my life.
 I’ll never forget a night I was at home in my room, praying and crying out to Christ on the floor for Him to open my heart and lead me where He wanted me to be.